ColorfulSoft/System.AI/README.md

 # Torch.NET
 PyTorch-like framework for AI on Microsoft .NET Framework

+# Supported features
+All features supported by Torch.NET at this moment are described in the Tutorials section.
+If something is not there, then this opportunity has not yet been implemented, but will appear soon.
+Information about updates can be seen in the Tutorials section or here:

 # Getting started
 ## Compiling assembly
 * Download and unzip this repository.